ItsGreyedOut/CitiBike/README.md

 ## Hints

-* Make sure that you run `python -m http.server` in the folder that contains your files.
+* If you pull this repositor and want to see the code in actions.
+You will neded to run `python -m http.server` in the folder that contains your files.
 Because you'll do all the work on the front end of your app, you won't need to restart the router for any changes that you make.

-* Here are some helpful links:
+* Helpful links to resources:

   * [Leaflet map example](https://leafletjs.com/reference-1.7.1.html#map-example)